CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 	- Run "kubectl apply -f ex_ebs-storage-class.yaml"
 	- This will create a Storage Class named _castimaging-ebs_

- - Update values.yaml file with the name of the Storage Class (gp2 or castimaging-ebs for instance):
+ - Update values.yaml file with the name of the Storage Class (gp2 if available or castimaging-ebs for instance):

 		storage:
   			className: gp2